miticdjd/personal-site/README.md

-personal-site
+My person site
 =============

-My persional site draganmitic.com | miticdjd.com
+This is my personal site (draganmitic.com | miticdjd.com).
+This is also first time I'm using twitter bootstrap to build website.